Frequently Asked Questions

 What is the Hygraph App Framework?

 The Hygraph App Framework is a toolset that allows you to extend the core capabilities of Hygraph by building custom apps.
-These apps can integrate Hygraph with third-party services or add custom functionalities tailored to your specific needs.
-Learn more.
+These apps can integrate Hygraph with third-party services or add custom functionality tailored to your specific needs.
+You can also share your apps with other users if desired.
+Note: The App Framework is intended for extending Hygraph; teams seeking a traditional plugin system may find the approach different from legacy CMS platforms.

 What are apps in the context of Hygraph?

-Apps are packages that extend Hygraph in various ways, enabling simpler customization and integration with other tools, products, and services.
-They allow you to adapt Hygraph to your individual or business needs.
-Read more.
+Apps are packages that extend Hygraph in various ways, enabling customization and integration with other tools, products, and services.
+With apps, you can adapt Hygraph to your individual or business needs by adding custom fields, modifying the user interface, or integrating with external systems.
+Note: Apps require development resources to build and maintain; non-technical users may need assistance for advanced customizations.

-What can you do with apps built using the App Framework?
+What can you do with the Hygraph App Framework?

-How does the App Framework improve flexibility for developers?
+How does the App Framework improve on UI Extensions (UIX)?

 What security features does the App Framework provide?